chapmanjacobd/syncweb-py/README.md

 Local Device ID: NXL7XBL-VPNDOSR-QXU7WI7-NEUI65A-TWN7YGT-WS2U457-NTZNGB4-J6IYDQH
 ```

 You will then need to accept their device ID.
-(Their device ID is printed for convenience when running the previous command.)
+Their device ID is printed for convenience when running the previous command `syncweb join` but they can also find their 🏠 device ID by running `syncweb devices`.

 ```sh
 $ syncweb accept --folders=audio NXL7XBL-VPNDOSR-QXU7WI7-NEUI65A-TWN7YGT-WS2U457-NTZNGB4-J6IYDQH
 ```

+Now you're ready to share files!

 ### List files